 As a teenager, Malcolm became involved in selling drugs in Harlem’s criminal world.
 He was often on the run from the police, and at age 21 he was arrested and sentenced to 10 years in Charlestown State Prison.
 However, during his time in prison, he became increasingly receptive to the message of Islam brought to him by his brother Reginald.

 On release from prison, he became closely involved with the Nation of Islam under Elijah Muhammad.
 Possessing powerful skills of oratory and persuasion, Malcolm X was made the minister for the Nation of Islam’s New York Temple.

 The Nation of Islam became an important faction in the civil rights movement.
 They were more militant than the non-violent civil rights movement and were often criticised for being unpatriotic.

 Malcolm X said about being American.

 “Sitting at the table [with nothing to eat] doesn’t make you a diner.
 Being here in America doesn’t make you an American”

 In 1963, Malcolm X split from the Nation of Islam after revelations of the leader Elijah Muhammad having fathered children with former secretaries.
-His split created great animosity and he received many threats in the next few years.
+His decision to leave created great animosity, and he received many threats in the next few year.

 He made a pilgrimage to Mecca and travelled around the world becoming an international celebrity.
-He was struck by the evidence of greater interracial harmony in the rest of the world.
+He was struck by the degree of interracial harmony in the rest of the world.

-Malcolm X, undoubtedly had a powerful impact on influencing American society and attitudes to race.
-He was instrumental in forging the movement of black power and radicalism that departed from the more non-violent approach of Martin Luther King
+Malcolm X undoubtedly had a powerful impact on influencing American society and attitudes to race.
+He was instrumental in forging the movement of black power and radicalism that departed from the non-violent approach of Martin Luther King

 Martin Luther King and Malcolm X briefly meet in 1964 before going to listen to a Senate debate about civil rights in Washington. (image Wikicommons)